-When Mr. Loughridge was going to be married the second time, his room was very bare, so I put down one of the carpets, a new one that never had been used.

-To Suminole nation from Howita I had a set of double curtains for a large window with a border of valance or heavey border or fringe, but as the windows at Koweta were only 8 x 16, we could not use them, so I got some sheets to put on the back and side of the bed and then arranged the window curtains in front and the valancew or fringe made ornaments along the front of the curtains.
+his room was very bare, so I put down one of the carpets, a new one that never had been used.
+I had a set of double curtains for a large window with a border of valance or heavy border or fringe, but as the windows at Koweta were only 8x10, we could not use them, so I not some sheets to but on the back and side of the bed and then arranged the window curtains in front and the valances or fringe made ornaments along the front of the curtains.
 Then I arranged a nice fire ready to light, and would not allow anyone to go near the room, before they came and went in and dusted it every day.
-When Miss Thompson came along with them she said that they were not there before she knew, so that I got used to fixing things.
+When hiss Thompson came along with them she said that they were not there before she knew, so that I got used to fixing things.

 Mr. Ballentine used to scold me for scrubbing and working at the rooms, said "why didn't I let the colored men do the work, who were just standing around there?"
-So one day I got a colored man to come up and scrub the boys room, then I went up to see it and so, such work I had to do it over again myself.
+So one day I got a colored man to come up and scrub the boys room, then I went up to see it and so such work I had to do it over again myself.
 I did not believe in doing half work.
 This new building had a fine white pine flooring which unless well cleaned looked smeared so it had to be well scrubbed to make a good appearance.